West Colorado Springs composite deck with steel deck railing creates outdoor oasis

 25 – This is the same deck railing from picture #24.
 As you can see, the drink cap is visible all along the railing even though the post caps are sit above the drink cap.

-Composite deck with a steel deck railing and a custom designed and built dining rail that is built on one side of the deck railing.
-From Decks by Schmillen, your Colorado Springs deck builders.
+Composite deck with a steel deck railing and custom designed dining rail located in Colorado Springs

 26 – At our clients’ request, we designed and built this custom dining rail (the same railing as in pictures 24 and 25).
 The dining rail is TimberTech Dark Roast material to match the picture frame border on the deck.